lds56/Survival-Shooter-Plus/README.md

 ## Disclaimer

 This project is a fork from [Wizcorp's project](https://github.com/Wizcorp/unitydemo-SurvivalShooter).
-I claims no ownership on a part of assets and pledges not to use this project for financial gain.
+I claims no ownership on some parts of assets and pledges not to use this project for financial gain.

 ## New Features